Asbestos and Factory Workers

 - Insulation

-Mechanics and maintenance employees that worked in factories faced the highest risk of excessive asbestos exposure.
+Mechanics and maintenance employees who worked in factories faced the highest risk of excessive asbestos exposure.

 The workers were required to maintain and repair malfunctioning asbestos-containing machines, which required direct contact with airborne asbestos fibers.

-Once the machines were ready for use, factory machinists were put at risk of asbestos exposure as soon as they started up the equipment.
+Once the machines were ready for use, factory machinists were at risk of asbestos exposure as soon as they started the equipment.

 Factory Workers and Mesothelioma Lawsuits